slarmoo/.github/profile/essentials/pairProgramming/pairProgramming.md

 🔑 **Required reading**: [MartinFowler.com](https://martinfowler.com/articles/on-pair-programming.html)

 One of the objectives of this course is to improve your social skills.
 Working with peers is a great way to do that.
-You are encouraged to work on your start up application with a classmate as you practice what is known as `pair programming`.
+You are encouraged to work on your startup application with a classmate as you practice what is known as `pair programming`.
 Pair programming gained popularity over twenty years ago and is commonly practiced in the industry.

 > “for a … cost of about 15%, pair programming improves design quality, reduces defects, reduces staffing risk, enhances technical skills, improves team communications and is considered more enjoyable at statistically significant levels.”
 >